Leadership that is inclusive, flexible and responsive

 Taking responsibility for the quality of our work

-The Sacred Heart School Board meets for the October Meeting next term.
-Preparations over the coming holiday period will focus on the 2021 School Budget and the setting of 2021 Tuition and other School fees.
-Additionally, we will host members of the CEWA Communications Team, to assist us in the final version of the work undertaken by the Marketing Sub Committee in establishing and developing strategies to promote our school and impact positively on enrolments and communications.
+The Sacred Heart School Advisory Council meets for the October Meeting next term.
+Preparations over the coming holiday period will focus on the 2023 School Budget and the setting of 2023 Tuition and other School Fees.

-Parents have been asked to confirm plans for not continuing enrolment at Sacred Heart Primary School in Highgate for the 2021 School Year and indicate this in writing.
-As this information is to assist with administrative plans for waiting enrolments and staffing levels, you were required to confirm this information to the School Office by today, Friday 25th September.
-Failure to provide a term’s notice in writing of a withdrawal, will incur an additional term’s fees.
+Parents have previously been asked to confirm plans for not continuing enrolment at Sacred Heart Primary School in Highgate for the 2023 School Year and indicate this in writing.
+Thank you to the 70 families who have responded to the survey as requested.
+There are however, a number of outstanding responses that are still needed.
+As this information is to assist with administrative plans for waiting enrolments and staffing levels, you were required to confirm this information to the School Office by today, Friday 23rd September.
+Failure to provide a term’s notice in writing of a withdrawal, will incur an additional term’s fees

 A Catholic School of Excellence